LegacyModdingMC/UniMixins/docs/developer-usage.md

 # Developer usage

 To publish a release, you must publish a **draft release** (not pre-release) on GitHub.
 Make sure to create a tag (or pick the latest one if you screwed up the release), autogenerate (or manually write, I suppose) the description, and set it as the latest release.
+Hit "save draft", then push the tag to GitHub from your machine (it doesn't auto-create tags for drafts).

 If that doesn't get the GH action to build the mod, attach it to the release, and mark it un-draft, please figure out what broke and correct this section.